 - MBK Partners in multiple matters, including (1) the financing aspects of its acquisition of a 20.86% stake in CAR Inc., China’s largest car rental service provider, (2) the financing aspects of the $2.2 billion (including debt) take-private of CAR Inc. by way of voluntary general offer.
 This was the second-largest privatization in China during 2020

-- Mr. Jinbo Yao (Founder, Chairman and CEO of 58.com) as a member of the consortium in the $3.5 billion committed term loan facilities to finance a portion of the purchase price of the $8.7 billion take-private of 58.com, China’s largest online classifieds marketplace, by a buyer consortium, consisting of Mr. Yao, Warburg Pincus, General Atlantic, Ocean Link Partners and Internet Opportunity Fund, which was awarded Finance Deal of the Year: Acquisitions 2021 by Asia Legal Awards
+- Mr. Jinbo Yao (Founder, Chairman and CEO of 58.com) as a member of the consortium in the $3.5 billion committed term loan facilities to finance a portion of the purchase price of the $8.7 billion take-private of 58.com, China’s largest online classifieds marketplace, by a buyer consortium, consisting of Mr. Yao, Warburg Pincus, General Atlantic, Ocean Link Partners and Internet Opportunity Fund, which was awarded Finance Deal of the Year 2021 by Asia Legal Awards, the Thomson Reuters ALB Hong Kong Awards and the China Law & Practice Awards.

 - Mr. Jinbo Yao (Founder, Chairman and CEO of 58.com) in the $300 million term loan facility to finance the capital injection required to be made in connection with the $8.7 billion take-private of 58.com